Glossary

 Parameters of a scene like weather or time of day which are not associated with any object.
 These are defined using the

-statement, and can be overridden from the command line with the--param
+paramstatement, and can be overridden from the command line with the--paramoption.- modular scenario

 A scenario defined using the